cybozu-go/cke/docs/design-reboot.md

 CKE does not handle them.
 There is no status indicates those failures -- it is not worth adding.
 Reboot queue entries are leaved `rebooting` state.

-If many nodes encounter reboot command failure or timeout, overall reboot operation will slow down and stuck eventually.
+If many nodes encounter reboot command failure or timeout, overall reboot operation will slow down and get stuck eventually.
 Administrators should detect them by checking metrics.

 ## Considered but not adopted